Vehari: Transport

 Vehari is on the southern alternate route of railway and road between Multan and Lahore, the capital of the province.

 The northern route is the main route.
 Both run roughly in a northeasterly direction, almost parallel to each other and only 20 to 30 miles apart at any point.
 A section of the railway between Multan and Lahore was electrified on the main line between Khanewal and Lahore during the 1960s; however, in subsequent decades and lately with rapid decline and deterioration of the infrastructure of Pakistan Railway (PR), the electrified section lies in ruins and is not likely to be restored in the foreseeable future.
 With the new motorway between Multan and Lahore which was due to be completed sometimes in the early part of 2014, Vehari is set to benefit from its proximity to its north.

 Culture

-The Vehari route goes to Lahore through the religiously renowned city of Pakpattan, where the Sufi saint Fariduddin Ganjshakar is buried.
+The Vehari route goes to Lahore through the religiously renowned city of Pakpattan, where the Sufi Saint Syedna Fariduddin Ganjshakar رحمه الله is buried.
 Thousands of pilgrims come annually to Pakpattan for the saint's Urs celebration which include all sorts of festivities.
 Selections from his work are included in the Guru Granth Sahib, the Sikh sacred scripture.
 He was commonly known as "Baba Farid".
 Power Radio FM 99 has a station for Vehari.